stackforge/pecan/docs/source/deployment.rst

 a variety of ways.
 A few popular options for deployment are documented here.
-It is important, however, to note that these examples are meant to provide *direction*, not explicit instruction; deployment is usually heavily dependent upon the needs and goals of individual applications, so your mileage may vary.
+It is important, however, to note that these examples are meant to provide *direction*, not explicit instruction; deployment is usually heavily dependent upon the needs and goals of individual applications, so your mileage will probably vary.

 .. note::
     While Pecan comes packaged with a simple server *for development use*